5 Best Non-Toxic Toothpaste Brands (Fully Tested & Reviewed)

 Don’t Underestimate Usability

 Some people thrive with toothpowders and ultra-minimal formulas.
-Others need something that still feels familiar enough to use consistently twice a day, and that consistency is worth something.
+Others need something that still feels familiar enough to use twice a day consistently, and that consistency is worth something.
 The best toothpaste is the one you actually use.

 Factor In Sustainability